Dasharo/docs/docs/variants/odroid_h4/odroid-assembly-guide.md

 ### USB devices

-Since some issues with USB controllers may only happen on select USB ports, it's important to plug in USB devices to all 4 USB ports of the board.
+Since some issues with USB controllers may only happen on selected USB ports, it's important to plug in USB devices to all 4 USB ports of the board.